The NIHR funds research by contracting researchers’ institutions on behalf of the UK Secretary of State for Health and Social Care.

 44.1.
 This Contract and any non-contractual obligations arising out of or in connection with it shall be considered as a contract made in England and be construed in accordance with the laws of England and Wales and subject to Clause 31 the Parties irrevocably submit to the exclusive jurisdiction of the courts of England save that this exclusive jurisdiction may be waived by the Authority in order to allow disputes, actions, claims or applications to be made in other courts.

 Schedule B: Schedule of encumbered or restricted background IP

 Risk to Research and outcomes .....

 Schedule C: Schedule of anticipated foreground IP, arising know-how and research data arrangements

-For use only in those contracts where the Contractor will not be the sole owner of arising Foreground IP, Arising Know How and/or Research Data and all/some of the same will be held by a Collaborator(s).
-This schedule should be used to set out at the Commencement Date all parties agreed intentions with regard to Foreground IP, Arising Know How and/or Research Data ownership and the resulting management and licensing mechanism to be put in place.
+For use only in those contracts where the Contractor will not be the sole owner of arising Foreground IP and Research Data and all/some of the same will be held by a Collaborator(s).
+This schedule should be used to set out at the Commencement Date all parties agreed intentions with regard to Foreground IP and Research Data ownership.

 Schedule D: Variation to contract form

 2. Words and expressions in this Variation shall have the meanings given to them in the Contract.

 3. The Contract, including any previous Variations, shall remain effective and unaltered except as amended by this Variation.

 Full Name: ..........